Callide Valley railway line: Later stages

-Construction beyond Thangool was halted in August 1926 and resumed during the depression as an employment measure.
+Construction beyond Thangool was halted in August 1926 and resumed during the depression as an employment creation measure.
 The third and final stage took the line a further 14 kilometres via Mount Scoria to Lawgi.
 Proposed construction to Monto did not eventuate and isolated Lawgi became the terminus on 19 September 1932.
 The Lawgi station mistress was withdrawn in 1952 and the section to Thangool was closed on 1 July 1955.
 The Thangool to Biloela section closed on 31 January 1988 and Biloela became the railhead.
 The line between Biloela and Lawgi was taken up.
 It remains in place between Rannes and Biloela, though only the section between Dakenba and Earlsfield is in service.

 A 1939 map shows the proposed railway beyond Lawgi with the following planned railway stations: